Preschool for children with Autism

 Children will have sessions 1:1 following their IEP and group sessions where they will improve their social skills, we offer Lego Play Based Therapy once a week.
 The Individualised Educational Plan includes activities based on the SLT, OT and BCBA assessments.
 Parents can apply for funding through the Home Tuition Grant.

-We run afternoon classes Monday-Friday 09.00 am - 1.00pm and 1:30pm - 5.30pm in Glenageary and at our new Dundrum location in Dublin.
+We run classes Monday-Friday 09.00 am - 1.00pm and 1:30pm - 5.30pm in Glenageary and at our new Dundrum location in Dublin.
 Our students (maximum 6 children) have one class teacher and 3 tutors.

 Our 3 specialist: SLT, OT and BCBA assess each student to make your child's educational plan a fully customised experience.